-Since 2015, AEBIOM is an active partner for the RECP initiative, launched by the heads of states of the EU and Africa under the Africa-EU Energy Partnership (AEEP).
-AEBIOM’s role aims at mobilising European bioenergy companies for joint business development in African renewable energy markets.
+Since 2015, AEBIOM has been an active partner of the RECP initiative, launched by EU and Africa heads of state under the Africa-EU Energy Partnership (AEEP).
+AEBIOM plays an important role helping to mobilise European bioenergy companies for joint-business development in African renewable energy markets.
 For additional information, please contact us.

 RECP is organising a solar and biomass trade mission in Lagos, Nigeria on 2-6 April 2017 consisting of 15 European companies interested in the Nigerian market.
 The mission will create opportunities for African and European private sector cooperation to develop businesses, acquire know-how, and support technology transfer by engaging private sector companies and business associations on both continents.
 Participation in the trade mission is free, however attendants are responsible for all travel arrangements and costs.
 View the event flyer below and visit the RECP website or more information.

 RECP conducted a market study to assess and explore the potential for renewable energy in the captive power market segment in Nigeria given its abundant renewable energy resources and serious interest to develop its renewable energy industry.

 This study focuses especially on the agriculture and food processing sector, in which opportunities for biomass energy and solar energy clearly arise.
 In addition, a comprehensive guide to captive renewable energy project development has been formulated.
 Another key outcome of this study is the identification of potential captive power projects in Nigeria, for which a database is being developed.
 Download the study here.